Breckinridge Long: Personal life

 His special interests included the collection of antiques, paintings and American ship models.
 He maintained a stable of thoroughbred race horses and was a director of the Laurel Park Racecourse in Laurel, Maryland.
 He enjoyed fox hunting, fishing, and sailing.

 Long died in Laurel, Maryland, on September 26, 1958.
 His widow died in Palm Beach, Florida, in 1959, aged 71.

 Legacy

 His personal papers are available for research at the Library of Congress.

-In fiction, the character "Breckinridge Long", assistant Secretary of State, appears in Herman Wouk's War and Remembrance and B.A.
-Shapiro's The Muralist.
+In fiction, the character "Breckinridge Long", assistant Secretary of State, appears in Herman Wouk's War and Remembrance, B.A.
+Shapiro's The Muralist, and Graham Moore's The Wealth of Shadows.
 He was portrayed by Eddie Albert in the 1988 miniseries adaptation of Wouk's novel.